daviddsapir/CovidVaccination/README.md

 . ./env/bin/activate
 ```

-> ⚠ On MacOS we need the "." before the command to specify where we want the virtual environment to work. "." means the current directory.
+> ⚠ On MacOS we need the "." before the command to specify where we want the virtual environment to run. "." means the current directory.

 ### windows